google/glog/README.rst

 .. pull-quote::
    [!NOTE]

-   The placeholder ``google::COUNTER`` identifies the reccuring repetition.
+   The placeholder ``google::COUNTER`` identifies the recurring repetition.

 You can combine conditional and occasional logging with the following macro.